Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

 7. Using sterile techniqes, add 3-4 drops of this yeast solution to your vials.
 8. Wipe the vials and place them in the Pioreactor.
 9. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 10. On the left menu, select the _Pioreactors_ page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-Select _Manage all Pioreactors_, and start:
+Select _Control all Pioreactors_, and start:
      * _Stirring_ activity
      * _OD reading_ activity
      * _Temperature automation_ activity
 11. Confirm that everything looks normal on the _Overview_ page (ex: receiving optical density signal).
-12. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+12. Back on the _Pioreactors_ page, select _Control all Pioreactors_ and start _Growth rate_.
 13. Watch the growth progress on the _Overview_ page!